 In 2005, Moshe Kantor founded the World Holocaust Forum Foundation (WHF), established to support Holocaust remembrance activities for the sake of preserving the historical memory of nations all over the world and preventing future tragedies.
 The same year, he initiated and organised, in partnership with WHF, the first “Let My People Live!”
 International Forum in Krakow, Poland, to mark 60 years since the liberation of Auschwitz-Birkenau.
 Since then, the Forum has acquired great support from the European Union institutions and Heads of State as well as high-ranking politicians and distinguished personalities.
 It has become a tradition to organise the Forum on historical dates and sites related to the Shoah.
 The Fourth “Let My People Live!”
 International Forum was organised in 2015 in Prague and Theresienstadt, Czech Republic, in collaboration with the President of the Czech Republic and the President of the European Parliament.

 Following the decisions of the Forum in Krakow, Moshe Kantor pursued the aim of establishing an European organization that would foster tolerance and reconciliation in Europe.
 Created in 2008, ECTR is a non-governmental organisation composed of former European Heads of State, Nobel Peace Prize laureates and other world-renowned individuals for their achievements in promoting tolerance.
 From 2008 until 2014, ECTR was co-chaired by Aleksander Kwaśniewski, former President of Poland.
 Rt.
 Hon.
-Tony Blair, former Prime Minister of the United Kingdom, has assumed this position since 2015.
+Tony Blair, former Prime Minister of the United Kingdom, has assumed this position between June 2015 and 7 April 2022.
 The ECTR was established to monitor European countries’ adherence to principles of democracy and tolerance and to develop practical initiatives aimed at promoting mutual understanding and reconciliation between peoples and cultures.

 Within his wide-ranging public and charitable activities, Moshe Kantor’s is president of the European Jewish Congress, president of the International Luxembourg Forum on Preventing Nuclear Catastrophe, chair of the World Jewish Congress Policy Council, president of the World Holocaust Forum Foundation, chair of the European Jewish Fund and lifelong president of the Anna Freud National Center for Children and Families.